JeromeLafontaine/LELEC2796_Project_ALAM_DET/README.md

 ```bash
 pip install <package>
 ```
+Be careful about the Sionna package.
+It will be safer to create an environment for it.

 ## Documents' description
+### Articles folder description
+In this folder, there is two documents:

+1. **Alamouti Paper**: *A Simple Transmit Diversity Technique for Wireless Communications*  by Siavash M. Alamouti in 1998.

+2. **Optional_Report_Jérôme_Côme**: *Comparative analysis of Alamouti and Dominant Eigenmode Transmission schemes using OFDM in MIMO and MISO systems* by Jérôme Lafontaine and Côme Wallner in 2023.

 ### project.ipynd description
 This notebook will be based on the 4 utils codes and the **matrices** folder, more precisely the **channel_matrix** python code.
 The **channel_matrix** Python code will provide the different matrices used for the channel in the notebook.